libocca/occa/README.md

  - OpenCL 2.0 or later
  - OpenMP 4.0 or later

-A detailed list of tested platforms can be found in the [installation guide](INSTALL.md).

 ## Build, Test, Install

 OCCA uses the [CMake] build system.
 Checkout the [installation guide](INSTALL.md) for a comprehensive overview of all build settings and instructions for building on [Windows](INSTALL.md#windows) or [Mac OS](INSTALL.md#mac-os).